diannejardinez/ETL-Project/README.md

 ## Data Cleanup & Analysis

 - Data extracted were formated in CSV and JSON files
-- The following datasets were then transformed by cleaning, joining, and filtering into seven tables
+- The following datasets were then transformed by cleaning, joining, and filtering into nine tables
-- The object-relational database (PostgreSQL) was used to load the datasets into pgAdmin.
+- The object-relational database, PostgreSQL, was used to load the datasets into pgAdmin.
 A relational database was selected as the data was in a structured format

 ## Project Report
 [Project Report document](./Project_Report.pdf)

+- **E**xtract:
+    - `Google scraping.ipynb`:
+        - contains IMDB website and Google Search Engine Webscraping
+    - `netflix_high_imdb_rated(uNoGS api).ipynb`:
+        - contains IMDB website Webscraping, OMDb API, and uNoGS API
+    -  `streaming_options(utelly api).ipynb`:
+        - contains Utelly API

+- **T**ransform:
+    - `Transform.ipynb`:
+        - contains all datasets that were transformed into nine tables

+- **L**oad: the final database, tables/collections, and why this was chosen.
+    - `SQL` folder:
+        - contains ERD and schema
+    - `SQL_Table` folder:
+        - contains all nine tables created in pgAdmin with PostgreSQL
+    - Project Report:
+        - contains sample queries